 The deal was challenging.
 Telenor and its partner, Qatar's Ooredoo, won the auction last June.
 The legal team involved had little written law to base their advice on, however.
 The government had pressed ahead with the auction without a fully implemented legal framework.
-Myanmar's telecoms law was not enacted until heavily in building its network and knowl- ments. edge base in Myanmar.
-The firm relocated Weil Gotshal partner Steven Xiang says venture with a local law firm.
+Myanmar's telecoms law was not enacted until heavily in building its network and knowl- ments. venture with a local law firm.